About Polymer Clay and Lareware

 I have been experimenting a lot with this medium and expanding from making beads and jewellery to flatwork including landscapes and what I refer to as "quilt-work" using canes to create an intricate pattern that reminds me of a quilt.
 Recently I have been forming some small vessels using the technique previously mentioned - mica shift or mica aligning.
 With only one colour of clay, for example gold, you can create a shiny gold and a matte gold.
 When you move the piece the highlights change within the clay.
 Again sanding and buffing bring out the reflection even more.
 Another technique, mokume gane, a traditional Japanese metal working skill is extremely adaptable to polymer clay and I have been using this as a decorative addition to the vessels.
 The method involves stacking thin layers of clay, punching the surface and slicing it off to reveal a pattern of circles suggesting wood grain.

-There is never a dull day in my studio when polymer clay is involved, and I am continuing to discover how much more it has to teach me.
+is involved, and I am continuing to discover how much more it has to teach me.